OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 'The First Way' is about refining every process that takes place between the developer and the customer.

-This principle is about:
+This means:

-- Not trying too much during one lifecycle - focusing on short sprints
+- Not trying too much during one lifecycle by focusing on short sprints
-- Removing arbitrary processes - giving the team what they need to keep things moving
+- Removing arbitrary processes and giving the team what they need to keep things moving

 #### The Second Way: Feedback loops

-'The Second Way' is all about faster feedback, and faster feedback means faster reactions.
+'The Second Way' is all about faster feedback.

-Faster feedback means you can:
+Faster feedback means faster reactions, so you can:

 - Address problems before they become bigger problems deeply rooted due to iteration
 - Troubleshoot with less reverse engineering